 There is quite literally only so much depth to one’s skin.
 There is only so much surface area, whether literal or metaphorical, that we can explore and be satisfied with… when the things that we are focusing on are only “skin deep”.

-This is where I feel Jesus is really truly is the Archegos, the Forerunner and Author of the Faith.
+This is where I feel Jesus truly is the Archegos, the Forerunner and Author of the Faith.
 For he came at a time in history to show a different way, against the oft followed path where — in a nutshell — the main thing unifying masses of people was the strength one could seize in the NOW.
 The beauty that one could pluck from the tree of youth and hedonism was to be tasted and sequestered NOW!
 Forget about LATER.
 You only have NOW.
 The ends justify the means.
 Quite Roman at any rate.

 Until you don’t.
 Until today becomes yesterday.
 Until it becomes the years pass while you are taking stock and wondering what the hell you did with your time, your lot, and your energy.
 If you are honest with yourself — you may wonder why you went after all the fun, all of the men or women, and all of the carnal joys of the moment; then you may realize that it has brought you nothing but a passing wisp of pleasure, and it has drained you dry — even when it promised to make you new, bold, and crisp to many.